electromagnetic computations duality

 Just so we have everything up front I’d like to remind everyone of the important bits we’ll be using.
 The linear vector space, ##\Lambda_k(V),## is the collection of all solutions to the differential equation, $$\nabla\times F + kF = 0,$$ on the volume, ##V.## The constant, ##k=2\pi/\lambda##, is the wavenumber.
 It’s important to allow ##k## to be complex since this is how we model lossy materials.
 Conceivably there may also be applications where one model gains in materials and we wouldn’t want to leave these out either.

-The convention we follow is to write fields on the volume using uppercase letters while the corresponding boundary values are written using the corresponding lower case letter.
+The convention we follow is to write fields on the volume using uppercase letters while the corresponding boundary values are written using the corresponding lowercase letter.
 So for every ##F\in\Lambda_k## we have a unique boundary value, ##f\in\lambda_k##.
 Our central result from the previous insights was ##F=0 \iff f=0##.

-The really magic thing we discovered along the way about these boundary values is they obey the integral relation, $$(f|N|g) = i(k^\ast_1-k_2)(F|G).$$ Here we’ve taken the general case where ##f\in\lambda_{k_1}## and ##g\in\lambda_{k_2}.## This is a general relation between the matrix elements of the hermitian operator, ##N,## on the surface, and the overlap integral on the volume of the corresponding fields.
+The magic thing we discovered along the way about these boundary values is they obey the integral relation, $$(f|N|g) = i(k^\ast_1-k_2)(F|G).$$ Here we’ve taken the general case where ##f\in\lambda_{k_1}## and ##g\in\lambda_{k_2}.## This is a general relation between the matrix elements of the hermitian operator, ##N,## on the surface, and the overlap integral on the volume of the corresponding fields.
 Okay, so?
 Well, notice if we take ##k_1 = k^\ast## and ##k_2 = k## we get the following truth, $$(f|N|g) = 0,$$ which holds for all values of ##k##.
 What we have here are linear relations the elements ##g\in\lambda_k## must satisfy to be solution boundary values in the first place.
 Our numerical method will stem from insisting these relations hold for a modeling space of our choosing.

 We need to unpack this last result a bit further.
-The operator ##N## is really central to this whole subject.
-Recall that it is just the boundary value obtained by crossing with the surface normal ##\hat{n}##, $$N(g) = -i\hat{n}\times g.$$ ##N## has a number of interesting properties.
+The operator ##N## is central to this whole subject.
+Recall that it is just the boundary value obtained by crossing with the surface normal ##\hat{n}##, $$N(g) = -i\hat{n}\times g.$$ ##N## has several interesting properties.
 For example we know ##N^2=1## so its eigenvalues are ##\pm 1##.
 This led us to define the two orthogonal projectors, ##P^\uparrow## and ##P^\downarrow.## With these comes the unique split of any ##f## into orthogonal components, $$f = f^\uparrow + f^\downarrow.$$ Writing the matrix elements of ##N## out using this split gives, $$\boxed{(f^\uparrow|g^\uparrow) = (f^\downarrow|g^\downarrow)},$$ for all ##k## provided ##f\in\lambda_{k^\ast}## and ##g\in\lambda_k##.
 We’ll be building our program using this relation so we’ve put it in a box where we can find it.

 Representing ##V##

 First order of business we must choose a numerical representation for a general volume ##V.## Like so many things this choice is driven by practical consideration.
 People have spent lifetimes on just this problem so we’re going to use a publicly available software package called GMSH.
-This program generates tetrahedral meshes of some really complicated regions.
-There is a learning curve but it’s actually quite usable.
+This program generates tetrahedral meshes of some complicated regions.
+There is a learning curve but it’s quite usable.

 What’s a tetrahedral mesh?
 Well, a tetrahedron (called an element) is a convex four-sided figure specified by its 4 vertex points in space, ##\{r_1,r_2,r_3,r_4\}.## A tetrahedral mesh is a collection of tetrahedra that give us, $$V = \bigcup_n T_n.$$ Elements either don’t intersect or have one, two, or three vertices in common.
 We are only interested when two tetrahedra share 3 vertex points.
 This is where have a face in common.